Khalifa Diop

-Khalifa Ababacar Diop (born 15 January 2002) is a Senegalese professional basketball player for CB Gran Canaria of the Liga ACB.
-He also plays for the Senegal national team.
+Khalifa Ababacar Diop (born 15 January 2002) is a Senegalese professional basketball player for Baskonia of the Spanish Liga ACB and the EuroLeague.
+He also plays for the Senegalese national team.
 Diop was drafted 39th overall by the Cleveland Cavaliers in the 2022 NBA draft.

 Early career

 Diop trained with the junior teams of CB Gran Canaria and CB TerrAlfas.
 In 2018, he was named the MVP of the national junior club championship.
 He debuted with Gran Canaria B in the Liga EBA, the Spanish fourth level league, at age 15.
-On 3 November 2011, Diop recorded 25 points and a league record 28 rebounds in a Liga EBA game against Novum Energy Lyceum.
+On 3 November 2019, Diop recorded 25 points and a league record 28 rebounds in a Liga EBA game against Novum Energy Lyceum.

 Professional career

-Gran Canaria (2017–present)
+Gran Canaria (2017–2023)

 On 28 March 2019, Diop made his senior debut for Gran Canaria, recording three points and four rebounds in a 90–55 loss to Maccabi Tel Aviv in the EuroLeague.
 On 24 November 2019, he made his Liga ACB debut, playing three minutes in a loss to Real Madrid.
 Diop was named EuroCup Rising Star and made the ACB All-Young Players Team for the 2021–22 season.

 After declaring for the 2022 NBA draft, Diop was drafted 39th overall by the Cleveland Cavaliers.
-Cavaliers GM Koby Altman announced a few days later that Diop would not join the Cavaliers roster in the 2022-23 NBA season, and would stay in the Spanish League.
+Cavaliers President Koby Altman announced a few days later that Diop would not join the Cavaliers roster in the 2022-23 NBA season, and would stay in the Spanish League.
 Diop later signed a contract extension with Gran Canaria.

+Baskonia (2023–present)

+On July 14, 2023, Diop signed a multi-year contract with EuroLeague mainstays Baskonia.